0xKitsune/burn_operation/README.md

 ```

+Make sure you have Rust installed.
+If you don't, run this command to install it: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`.

-Next, run the following command.
+Once you have rust installed, run the following command.

 ```
 cargo install --path .